johan162/hpdf_table/docs/FontAndStyle.md

 2. Font- and background-color
 3. Border thickness and color

 In this section we will focus on how to adjust the font and background color.
-The styld can be adjusted both forthe entire table at once and alse for individual cells.
+The style can be adjusted both for the entire table at once and also for individual cells.
 The individual cell style will always override the table cell style.

 The primary API to adjust the table style are: